 Load modeling changes (including shifting loads between substations) and corrections provided by TPs during the course of the analysis will be documented and included in the study cases.

+ERCOT rooftop solar growth forecast will be incorporated into the reliability analysis by reducing the load forecast adopted by 2022 RTP.

 The RTP Process and Method of Study

 Figure 4.1 shows the RTP study process.